 Are women and men equal when it comes to weight loss?

 Men and women are not equal when it comes to weight loss.
-As mentioned above, men have a higher muscle mass and therefore a higher basal metabolic rate, which is favourable to weight loss.
+As mentioned above, men have a higher muscle mass and therefore a higher basal metabolic rate, which is favorable to weight loss.
 However, men, mainly because of hormones, tend to accumulate more visceral fat, which is dangerous to health.
-In addition, men, unlike women, underestimate their degree of obesity.
+Besides, men, unlike women, underestimate their degree of obesity.
 Another difference is that women eat more frequently with their emotions (stress, depression, low self-esteem, general mood), which can affect the maintenance of weight loss because we are eating with our heads and not our stomachs.
 This indicates that there are differences in how men and women view weight loss.
 This must be taken into account when making lifestyle changes.

 How to lose weight after pregnancy?

 Most pregnant women would like to see their excess weight melt away after childbirth, so it is important to understand that weight loss after pregnancy varies from one woman to another.
 Be aware that it is important to maintain the healthy habits you had during pregnancy.
-Indeed, eating well after pregnancy helps to restore the mother’s nutritional reserves, maintain a good level of energy and of course help you regain a healthy weight.
-We must therefore forget diets and weight loss diets and prioritize a varied and balanced diet.
+Indeed, eating well after pregnancy helps to restore the mother’s nutritional reserves, maintain a good level of energy and of course, help you regain a healthy weight.
+We must, therefore, forget diets and weight loss diets and prioritize a varied and balanced diet.
 Remember that the weight of the pregnancy was gained in 9 months, so it is not realistic to lose it in 2 months.
 One year after childbirth, the majority of women regain their pre-pregnancy weight (within 1-2 kg) while 20 to 30% would have 4 to 5 kg more.

 Also, women who were already overweight before pregnancy (BMI 27 and over) or who gained more weight during their pregnancy than recommended are more likely to be overweight one year after delivery.
 Be aware, however, that limiting weight gain during pregnancy will not help you lose the extra pounds after delivery.
 If you are breastfeeding, it is even more important not to start a drastic diet because the quality of your breast milk could be affected and thus harm your baby’s development.
-In addition, studies show that breastfeeding would contribute to faster weight loss after childbirth.
+Besides, studies show that breastfeeding would contribute to faster weight loss after childbirth.